 Was it fraud?
 Welcome to the gray area of ad-tech. eMarketer shows that display advertising fraud loss is hovering around $6 billion worldwide.
-This data is likely derived from very black and white definitions of what is and what isn’t fraud.
+They likely derived this data from very black and white definitions of what is and what isn’t fraud.
 In this post I’ll be lining up not only explicitly fraudulent behavior, but also some marginal tactics of media owners, supply side companies, advertisers and demand side companies to illuminate the fringes of acceptable behavior.

 Let’s start with what was going on with all those device signals showing up at the center of town.
-These days a lot of advertising campaigns are geographically targeted.
+These days a lot of advertisers are using geographical targeting.
 That means that if a user falls outside of the targeted area, they’re not going to be a candidate for the ad.
-Geo stuffing happens when a media owner or their technology partner sprinkles a latitude and longitude (lat/long) into the impression details before it gets sent out to market.
+When media owners or their technology partner fabricate a latitude and longitude (lat/long) into the impression details before it gets sent out to market, that’s Geo stuffing.
 When the user’s location is outside the target area or legitimately unknown, this is fraud.

 What if the buy-side system or the media owner is using an IP to geography mapping service that yields the city or DMA, but not much else?
 The impression is populated with city and state or region, but not lat/long.
 Buy-side campaigns that are strictly targeting based on lat/long won’t end up serving to that user.
 Seems kind of unfair.
 The campaign’s shortcoming is causing it to miss out on a user within it’s target area.
 In order to capture more campaigns (and dollars) a media owner or supply platform might go ahead and stuff a lat/long in there.